mahmoudnafifi/image_relighting/README.md

 ## Citation

-Please cite the following paper if you use our training/testing code:
+Please cite the following paper if you used our method:

 1. TBA

-If you use the [RGB-uv histogram](https://github.com/mahmoudnafifi/image_relighting/blob/master/estimation/get_RGB_uv_hist.m), please cite the following papers:
+If you used the [RGB-uv histogram](https://github.com/mahmoudnafifi/image_relighting/blob/master/estimation/get_RGB_uv_hist.m), please cite the following papers:

 1. Mahmoud Afifi, Brian Price, Scott Cohen, and Michael S. Brown.
 When color constancy goes wrong: Correcting improperly white-balanced images.
 In CVPR, 2019.